 Florida Statutes of Limitations – Your Deadline to File a Lawsuit

-The standard statute of limitations for a personal injury lawsuit in Florida is four years.
-This deadline applies to a car accident, premises liability case (such as a slip and fall or dog bite), or a product liability (dangerous product) case.
+The standard statute of limitations for a personal injury lawsuit in Florida is two years.
+This deadline applies to a car accident, premises liability case (such as a slip and fall or dog bite), or a medical malpractice case.

 There are some exceptions to these statutes of limitations.